The Apostle Paul had been taken prisoner by the Roman authorities,

 like this whenever necessary.
 If you are a true Christian, you have had to say

-Jesus expected that we would make such apologies and confessions to one
+another human being.
+Jesus expected that we would make such apologies and

-that it is somehow even connected to our confessions to the Lord and the
+important, but also that it is somehow even connected to our confessions to the

 Jesus was talking about the other side of the equation: the fact